yurihs/ansible-role-mariadb-backup/README.md

 ## What is backed up?

-- All readable databases, to separate files. `mysqldump --single-transaction --quick --lock-tables=false database`
+- All readable non-system databases, to separate files.
+Command used: `mysqldump --single-transaction --quick --lock-tables=false $database`

 ## Role variables (default values)